elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_08.md

 ### Other Persistent Identifiers Useful for Training Materials

 There are several types of PIDs designed for different kinds of resources or objects.
-For training materials, the following three are the most important:
+For training materials, the following PIDs are the most important:

 * **ORCID**